Chocolate Truffles

 - Line a baking pan with parchment paper and set aside.

-- Chop both chocolates into small pieces (about 1/4″ or so) with a sharp knife.
+- Chop both chocolates into small pieces, about 1/4″ or so.
 Place chocolates in a medium heat-proof bowl.

 - In a small saucepan over medium heat, warm the cream just until it boils.
-Remove the cream from the heat and let sit for about 30 seconds.
-Slowly pour the hot cream over the chocolate.
-Whisk the mixture gently until combined and completely melted.
-Add the coffee, vanilla, and Grand Marnier (if using).
-Whisk until combined.
+Remove saucepan from heat and let sit for about 30 seconds.
+Slowly pour hot cream over the chocolate.
+Whisk mixture gently until combined and completely melted.
+Add coffee and vanilla and whisk to combine.
 Set bowl in refrigerator for 25 minutes, then let it sit at room temperature for another 30 minutes.

-- With a teaspoon, scoop up a rounded ball of truffle mixture, about 1-1/4″ in diameter.
-With a second teaspoon, scrape the truffle mixture onto your prepared baking sheet.
-Repeat until you have used up all the truffle mixture and you have a full pan of roughly shaped balls.
-Set pan in refrigerator for 10 minutes.
+- Use a small spring-loaded scoop (or a teaspoon) to form mounds of truffle mixture, about 1¼″ in diameter, and place them on prepared baking sheet.
+Repeat until all the truffle mixture is used up and you have a full pan of roughly shaped balls.
+Set pan in refrigerator for 15 minutes.

 - Place cocoa powder in a small bowl.
-After the balls have chilled and firmed up a bit, roll each one in your hands.
-Aim for a “rough roundness”, not perfect balls.
-I will gently dent mine here and there if they are looking too round, to mimic classic truffles.
+After the mounds have chilled, quickly roll each one in your hands to form a “rough roundness”, not perfect balls.
+I will gently dent mine here and there if they are looking too perfectly round, to mimic classic truffles.
 Roll in cocoa powder.
-I don’t like eating a mouthful of cocoa powder, so I try to get any excess off by giving the truffles a small gentle toss between my two hands (over the bowl of cocoa powder).
+I don’t like to eat a mouthful of cocoa powder, so I try to get any excess off by giving the truffles a small gentle toss between my two hands, over the bowl of cocoa powder.

 - These store very well for about a week in the refrigerator and can be frozen for about a month.
 Either way, always bring them to room temperature before serving.
-If the cocoa powder seems to get absorbed, simply roll the truffles in cocoa powder again.
+If the cocoa powder is absorbed into the truffle, simply roll the truffles in cocoa powder again.

 Ah, truffles.
 One of our absolute favorite treats.
 Well done!